 VBA CODE DECOMPILER AND COMPACTOR

-Useful for developers before file delivery and also for end users who experience problems when loading 3rd party VBA projects, because this utility can clean these projects without unprotecting the VBA project, from the closed file on disk and opened in an application environment free of the influence of application add-ins, COM add-ins, and others pre-installed projects.
+Useful for developers before file delivery and also for end users who experience problems when loading 3rd party VBA projects, because this utility can clean these projects without unprotecting the VBA project and without invalidating code signing from the closed file on disk and opened in an application environment free of the influence of application add-ins, COM add-ins, and others pre-installed projects.